wp-plugins/quiz-master-next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 2.8.1 (May 26, 2014) =
+ * Took Out Help Related Tool Tips
+ * Design Changes To Quiz Text Tab For Easier Navigation
+ * Deleted How-To Page, Please Use Documentation On Our Website
+ * Renamed Quiz Options Page As Quiz Settings To Avoid Confusion With Quiz Options Tab

 = 2.7.3 (May 19, 2014) =
  * Fixed Open Answer Not Showing Correct Answer Bug